Good Friday Agreement: Referendums

 Under the agreement, the British and Irish governments committed to organising referendums on 22 May 1998, in Northern Ireland and in the Republic respectively.
 The Northern Ireland referendum was to approve the agreement reached in the multi-party talks.
 The Republic of Ireland referendum was to approve the British-Irish Agreement and to facilitate the amendment of the Constitution of Ireland in accordance with the Agreement.

 The result of these referendums was a large majority in both parts of Ireland in favour of the agreement.
 In the Republic, 56% of the electorate voted, with 94% of the votes in favour of the amendment to the constitution.
 The turnout in Northern Ireland was 81%, with 71% of the votes in favour of the agreement.
-Of those who voted, almost all of the Catholics voted for the agreement, compared with 57% of the Protestants.
-The fragility of cross-community enthusiasm for parts of the agreement helps to explain subsequent difficulties in maintaining the powersharing executive.
+Of those who voted, almost all Catholics voted for the agreement, compared with 57% of Protestants.
+The fragility of cross-community enthusiasm for parts of the agreement helps to explain subsequent difficulties in maintaining the power-sharing executive.

 In the Republic, the electorate voted upon the nineteenth amendment to the Constitution of Ireland.
 This amendment both permitted the state to comply with the Belfast Agreement and provided for the removal of the "territorial claim" contained in Articles 2 and 3.
 A referendum on the Amsterdam Treaty (Eighteenth Amendment of the Constitution of Ireland) was held on the same day.